 Table 1 reports descriptive statistics of the variables used in the analysis.
 There are $157 \times 156 = 24,492$ observations corresponding to different pairs of countries.
-The observations with i = j are missing because we do not observe trade flows from a country to itself.
+The observations with i=j are missing because we do not observe trade flows from a country to itself.
 The trade variable in the first row is an indicator for positive volume of trade.
 There are no trade flows for 55% of the country pairs.
-The volume of trade variable exhibits severe overdispersion relative to the mean.
-Since this variable is bounded below at zero, the overdispersion indicates the presence of a very heavy upper tail in the distribution.
-This feature also makes quantile methods specially well-suited for this application on robustness grounds.12
+The volume of trade variable exhibits much larger standard deviation than the mean.
+Since this variable is bounded below at zero, this indicates the presence of a very heavy upper tail in the distribution.
+This feature also makes quantile methods specially well-suited for this application on robustness grounds.
+13